Allogenic Stem Cell Therapy for Muscular Dystrophy in India

 India, with its rapidly advancing medical infrastructure and relatively affordable healthcare, has become a popular destination for stem cell therapy.
-This article provides a comprehensive look at allogenic stem cell therapy for muscular dystrophy in India, including its mechanisms, the types of stem cells used, the benefits, the risks, and the institutions offering these treatments.
+This article provides a comprehensive look at allogeneic stem cell therapy for muscular dystrophy in India, including its mechanisms, the types of stem cells used, the benefits, the risks, and the institutions offering these treatments.

 Understanding Muscular Dystrophy